Natasha Exelby

-Natasha Exelby is an Australian journalist.
+Natasha Exelby is an Australian journalist and former news anchor.

 Career

 Seven Network

 Following her graduation from the Queensland University of Technology in 2005, Exelby commenced her career as a full-time journalist, working as a reporter for Seven Queensland's local news bulletins in Bundaberg and Townsville.

 Network 10

 Exelby relocated to Canberra in 2008 where she began a three-year stint as a Ten News political reporter, working in the Canberra Press Gallery for Network 10 which included covering the 2010 Australian federal election.

 Following her time in Canberra, Exelby became a senior journalist and news presenter in Sydney.

 In June 2013, while reading news headlines on Ten Eyewitness News Late, Exelby began giggling while reading a number of serious items.
 After the incident, Exelby apologised while Network Ten released a statement describing Exelby's actions as "totally unacceptable" and said there was no excusing her behaviour.

 Exelby served as one of the original host on Network 10's breakfast news program Wake Up, working alongside Natarsha Belling and James Mathison, which launched on 4 November 2013.
 However, Exelby was dropped from the program less than three weeks after the first broadcast with creator Adam Boland blaming a lack of chemistry between the three presenters for the decision.

 Exelby has since said she was told about her axing in a carpark, 45 minutes before it was publicly announced.